mrts/hiberspike-data/README.md

 Book findByTitle(String title);
 ```

-### 8. Annotate all DeltaSpike naming convention-based queries with `@Find`
+### 8. Annotate all DeltaSpike naming convention-based methods with `@Find` or `@HQL`

-Annotate DeltaSpike’s naming convention-based query methods with Hibernate Data
+DeltaSpike Data supports generating queries based on method naming conventions,
-Repositories’ `@Find` annotation from the
+but Hibernate Data Repositories require queries to be defined explicitly with
-`org.hibernate.annotations.processing` package, which serves a similar purpose:
+annotations:

 ```java
 // Old